ruslansagitov/loud/README.md

 The result is in plain Engligh, so you should know if something went wrong.
 I guess.

-Also note that the Loud is good for regression testing only.
+Also note that Loud is good for regression testing only.

  [bower]: <https://github.com/bower/bower> "Bower — A package manager for the web"
  [es5-shim]: <https://github.com/es-shims/es5-shim> "es5-shim"